-Basically, what I’m trying to say is, the UK is INSANELY BEAUTIFUL and I’d highly recommend planning a trip here.
+Basically, what I’m trying to say is, the UK is insanely and I’d highly recommend planning a trip here.

-In this blog post, I’m going to do my very best to inspire your bucket list and convince you to explore some of the stunning places that the UK has to offer.
+In this blog post, I’m going to do my very best to inspire your bucket list and show you the places to visit in the UK.
 Have you got your bucket list ready?

 30 of the best places to visit in the UK…

 1. The Lake District

 The Lake District is one of the first places people think of for a British holiday.
 And can you blame them?!
 The green, rolling hills and stunning views… it’s no wonder it’s one of the most popular places to visit in the UK!
 And, if you fancy a challenge, you can do a Via Ferrata or climb Scafell Pike here, the highest mountain in England!
 I’ve been to the Lake District a couple of times now and absolutely loved it.

 The Scottish Highlands are one of the most popular places to visit in Scotland, and looking at photos on Pinterest, I can see why… it’s stunning!
 It’s the perfect place to visit off the beaten track if you want somewhere that is quiet, green and beautiful.
 I can’t wait to get up here in my van one day!

 The Highlands are also Loch Ness is Scotland’s most famous loch, so while you’re there, plan a trip to visit the beautiful loch and hope that you catch a glimpse of the world-famous Nessie while you’re there.